dtcenter/METplus/docs/Users_Guide/index.rst

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 **Citations**

 The citation for this User's Guide should be:

-Adriaansen, D., M. Win-Gildenmeister, G. McCabe, J. Prestopnik, J. Frimel, J. Opatz, J. Halley Gotway, T. Jensen, J. Vigh, M. Row, C. Kalb, H. Fisher, L. Goodrich, and L. Blank, 2020: The METplus Wrappers Version 3.0 User's Guide.
+Adriaansen, D., M. Win-Gildenmeister, G. McCabe, J. Prestopnik, J. Frimel, J. Opatz,
+J. Halley Gotway, T. Jensen, J. Vigh, M. Row, C. Kalb, H. Fisher, L. Goodrich,
+L. Blank, and T. Arbetter, 2020: The METplus Version 3.0 User's Guide.
 Developmental Testbed Center.
 Available at: https://github.com/NCAR/METplus/releases.

 **Acknowledgments**

 We thank all the METplus sponsors including: DTC partners (NOAA, NCAR, USAF, and NSF), along with NOAA/Office of Atmospheric Research (OAR), NOAA/Office of Science and Technology Integration, NOAA/Weather Program Office (WPO, formerly Office of Weather and Air Quality), and the Naval Research Laboratory (NRL).
 Thanks also go to the staff at the Developmental Testbed Center for their help, advice,and many types of support.
 We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the NGGPS United Forecast System Strategic Implementation Plan Working Groups (UFS SIP WGs).